section-engineering-education/engineering-education/content/articles/Continuous-Integration-with-Jenkins/index.md

 Declarative pipeline provides simple syntax to define a pipeline without a groovy script.

 Pipelines are written in a Jenkins file, making them durable, extensible, and easier to code.
-Jenkins pipelines involves the use of nodes which are machines capable of executing a pipeline.
+Jenkins pipelines involve the use of nodes that are machines capable of executing a pipeline.

 A node can also be regarded as a stage block that defines distinct tasks to be performed in the entire pipeline.